 Background

+Formatting: Alignment

-In science subjects, laboratories perform an important role in students’ learning enhancement, particularly in Chemistry education (Josephsen & Kristensen, 2006).
+Current 8-4-4 curriculum includes a number of science subjects like Chemistry, Biology and Physics.
+In these science subjects, laboratories perform an important role in students’ learning enhancement, particularly in Chemistry education (Josephsen & Kristensen, 2006).
 Students take more interest in learning by performing and observing the experiments in the Chemistry laboratory which improve and consolidate their learning.
 The conduction of laboratory practicals, especially in Kenyan High Schools, has traditionally been confined to the school environment specifically, inside a laboratory.
 The laboratory equipment is also confined from the students.
 Students are therefore denied the chance to practice performing experiments on their own despite laboratory practicals having a central role in their performance.

+The background should be an introduction to the problem area.
+Should not have a decription of the problem(goes to problem statement) or description of the solution(goes to conceptual framework)